List of awards and nominations received by Kevin Kline

-Kline made his film debut playing the tempestuous lover opposite the tituel Sophie (Meryl Streep) in the psychological drama Sophie's Choice (1982).
-The role earned him nominations for the BAFTA Award for Most Promising Newcomer and the Golden Globe Award for New Star of the Year.
-He was nominated for the Golden Globe Award for Best Actor in a Musical of Comedy for his performances as a soap opera star in the comedy Soapdish (1991), a dual role as president and impersonator in the political comedy Dave (1993), a teacher outed by his student in the comedy In & Out (1997), and Cole Porter in the musical biopic De-Lovely (2004).
+Kline made his film debut in the psychological drama Sophie's Choice (1982), a role that earned him nominations for the BAFTA Award for Most Promising Newcomer and the Golden Globe Award for New Star of the Year.
+He was nominated for the Golden Globe Award for Best Actor for his performances as a soap opera star in the comedy Soapdish (1991), a dual role as president and impersonator in the political comedy Dave (1993), a teacher outed by his student in the comedy In & Out (1997), and Cole Porter in the musical biopic De-Lovely (2004).
 He won the Academy Award for Best Supporting Actor for playing a volatile con artist in the heist comedy film A Fish Called Wanda (1988), for which he was also nominated for the BAFTA Award for Best Actor in a Leading Role.

-For his work on television, Kline won the Screen Actors Guild Award for Outstanding Actor in a Miniseries or Television Movie for HBO romance film As You Like It (2006).
-He received a nomination for the Primetime Emmy Award for Outstanding Lead Actor in a Limited Series or Movie playing the title role in the PBS made-for-television adaptation of Cyrano de Bergerac (2008), and the Primetime Emmy Award for Outstanding Character Voice-Over Performance for playing the wealthy landlord Mr. Fischoeder in the Fox animated sitcom Bob's Burgers (2011–present).
+For his work on television, Kline won the Actor Award for Outstanding Actor in a Miniseries or Television Movie for the HBO romance film As You Like It (2006).
+He received a nomination for the Primetime Emmy Award for Outstanding Lead Actor in a Limited Series or Movie for playing the title role in the PBS made-for-television adaptation of Cyrano de Bergerac (2008), and the Primetime Emmy Award for Outstanding Character Voice-Over Performance for playing the wealthy landlord Mr. Fischoeder in the Fox animated sitcom Bob's Burgers (2011–present).